Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Inference.md

 In reality, we don’t know the exact value of  $\lambda$; instead, we have a distribution over possible values of  $\lambda$  based on the observed data  $\{x_n\}{n=1}^N$ .
 This distribution is the posterior  $p(\lambda | \{x_n\}_{n=1}^N)$.

 By integrating over all possible  $\lambda$ , we avoid the pitfall of placing undue confidence in a single estimated parameter value, which might be misleading if the estimate is uncertain.
 Instead of making a potentially overconfident prediction based on a single estimate of  $\lambda$  (like a maximum likelihood estimate), we acknowledge that multiple values of  $\lambda$  are plausible and that each would lead to a different prediction for  $x^\star$.
-But some are a bit more plausible based on our previous data than others.
+But some are a bit more plausible based on our previous data than others, so we weigh each by its posterior probability  $p(\lambda | \{x_n\}{n=1}^N)$.

 ### Posterior predictive distribution vs MAP predictive distribution
 Posterior Predictive Distribution
 - Integrates Over Parameter Uncertainty: Considers all possible parameter values weighted by their posterior probabilities.
 - Accounts for both data variability and parameter uncertainty, leading to a broader (less confident) predictive distribution.